ProsperiaInc/non-profit-blockchain/ngo-fabric/README.md

 ./non-profit-blockchain/ngo-fabric/tutorial-scripts/step-3.sh
 ```

+The `simple` chaincode example queries two elements, `a` and `b` and sets them both to a value of 90.
+When the this script is finished the value of `90` should be displayed.

 ## Move on to Part 2
 The workshop instructions can be found in the README files in parts 1-4: